mdaijaj/Instagram-Scrap/README.md

 Open your terminal Using python3 and follow the command install all modules given the command. then run terminal command `python3 instagram.py`<br>

-## If you have any querry then comments or feedback